Breaking Into Prison

 In spite of the breathable rain-gear, we were soaked to the skin.
 The snow crept up our arms and legs and into our boots.
 I don’t think it was especially cold, probably in the twenties, just cold enough for it to create endless snow to fall out of the sky upon us.
 Once down that 600-foot stretch, we were treated to another long flattish stretch, which in and of itself gave us a bit of a breather if you don’t count the four bumps we had to climb over.
 By now, hours had passed and we were still at 8,300′.

 There was still so much blowing snow, we couldn’t see squat.
 I remember stopping once to have a bite of I-don’t-know-what, then continuing on.
 It wasn’t really comfortable to stop, as then the cold and wet would set in, so we rested as seldom as possible.
 Our next goal was to make it to a hill at 6,767′.
 To get there, we’d have to navigate through several changes of direction and go over a few more bumps, but, that done, we’d have lost another 1,600 vertical feet in our flight to freedom.
 The hours passed, and still we made our way down the mountain through the snow.
 Finally reaching that hill I spoke of, we climbed up and over it and, without skipping a beat, kept on going.
-Imagine two automatons, albeit very wet ones, slipping and striding down the mountainside.
+Imagine two automatons, albeit very wet ones, slipping and sliding down the mountainside.
 The afternoon was wearing on, and the snow was falling more slowly, when, a thousand feet below the hill, the slope felt noticeably less steep.
 Maybe we were finally going to catch a break.

 As we lost the final two hundred vertical feet to the canyon of Grant Creek, we dropped below the solid overcast and we could see!
 All the clouds were above us, and it had stopped snowing.
 Hell, there was nothing they could throw at us now that was going to stop us – nothing!
 We were overjoyed, but cautiously.
 By now it was late afternoon – the day had run its course, and it was almost dark.
 We were no longer walking on snow.
 Through the deepening gloom, we could see, down in the valley below, some lights.
 We’d shoot for those.
 The creek bed wasn’t too bad, and we had followed it for a mile when we came upon what looked like an old road.
 Things were definitely looking up.
 Walking the road was even easier, and we were mighty pleased to be following it.
 It gradually lost elevation, and we finally dropped below the 5,000-foot level.